What is Open in Louisville and What is Closed

 - Salato Phase 2, see their Facebook page for full details.

 Kentucky State Fair

-The Kentucky State Fair plans to host the fair in 2020.
+The Kentucky State Fair will take place in 2020: August 20-30.
 Please click here to see the WLKY’s article on the state fair this year.
 There will be some changes in place to increase safety for attendees and vendors.

 Parks, Hiking Trails, Outdoor Spaces & other places to visit

 In our area around Louisville in Kentucky, no playgrounds or high-contact sports areas – like basketball courts – are to be used.
 Tennis/disc golf have been opened at Louisville metro parks.
 Open sports fields can be used but only for groups of 10 or less with social distancing – no pick-up games.
 Southern Indiana playgrounds and sports areas are now open, not spraygrounds.